avaneev/prvhash/README.md

 understanding with "random permutations", it may give a false understanding that "uniform randomness" may generate any combination within the limits of "combinatorial capacity", with some probability.
-In fact, "uniform randomness" auto-limits the "sparseness" of random bit-sequences it generates since "too sparse" bit-sequence cannot be statistically called uniformly-random.
+In fact, "uniform randomness" auto-limits the "sparseness" of random bit-sequences it generates since a suitably long, but "too sparse" bit-sequence cannot be statistically called uniformly-random.
 Thus, "combinatorial capacity" of a system, when applied to random number generation, transforms into a notion of ability of a system to generate independent uniformly-random number sequences.
 Which means that two different initial states of a PRNG system may refer to different "isolated" PRNG sequences.
 This is what happens in PRVHASH: on entropy input the system may "jump" or "converge" into an unrelated random sub-sequence.
 Moreover, with small variable sizes, PRVHASH can produce a train of `0`s longer than the bit-size of the system.

 `10` in binary is `2` in decimal, `1010` is `10`, `101010` is `42`,
 `01` is `1`, `0101` is `5`, `010101` is `21`...

-The `sin(x)/x` (sinc function) series gives an idea why it all works: it is squaring and integrating, ad infinitum.
+The author has no concrete theory why PRVHASH PRNG works, especially its 2-bit variant (which is a very close empirical proof that mathematics has entropy processes happening under the hood).
+The closest mathematical construct found by the author is a sinewave oscillator (see below).
+Also, series related to `PI`, `sin(x)`, and `sin(x)/x` may be a candidates for explanation.

 During the course of PRVHASH development, the author has found that the simplest low-frequency sine-wave oscillator can be used as a pseudo-random